-They are nocturnal and work within the walls of your structure, but they can be found in the later afternoon merging from structure to forge their food from the outside of the structure which is honey dew and plant secretions.
-They will make a trail from your structure to a tree or plant.
-It is very important to make sure that you do not have any tree branches or bushes touching the home as this is a way for them to access.
+Carpenter Ants are mostly nocturnal and work within the walls of your structure.
+They can be found in the morning and later afternoon emerging from structures to forage for food, which is mainly insect honey dew and plant secretions.
+They will make a trail from your structure to a tree or plant, traveling up to 300 feet.
+It is very important to make sure that you do not have any tree branches or bushes touching the home, as this is a way for the ants to access.

-Carpenter Ants also swarm.
-In the spring they produce winged ants that are potential queens that try to fly off and make satellite in other parts of your structure.
+Carpenter Ants mate in a process called swarming.
+In the spring they produce winged ants that are potential queens that try to fly off and make satellite nests in other parts of your structure.
 The hatching process takes about a week.
-Most will exhaust themselves trying to get out of the structure and die the rest will make a nest and lose their wings and begin to reproduce to start another colony.
+Most will exhaust themselves trying to get out of the structure and die, however the rest will make a nest, lose their wings, and begin to reproduce to start another colony.

 Tips to prevent Carpenter Ants

 - Be sure to fix and replace any water-damaged wood